Natalia Garibotto Snaps A Series Of Selfies In A Hot Pink Bikini

 On January 14, Natalia Garibotto took to her Instagram page to tease her 2.7 million followers with a multi-photo update.
-The Brazilian model posted a series of selfies flaunting her ample assets and bodacious curves in a skimpy hot pink bikini.
+The Brazilian model posted a series of selfies showcasing her ample assets and bodacious curves in a skimpy hot pink bikini.

 In the new post, Natalia could be seen inside her bedroom, dressed in scanty swimwear.
 Most of the photos showed her sitting on the edge of the bed, facing the mirror.

-Natalia sported a skimpy bikini top.
-The tiny cups were cut so small that it barely contained her voluptuous chest.
-As a result, a hint of her underboob and sideboob was on display.
+Natalia sported a skimpy bikini top with tiny cups which left a hint of underboob and sideboob on display.
 The deep neckline exposed an ample amount of her cleavage.
-The black straps were tied over her neck for support, with another pair of strings tied around her back.
+Black straps tied behind her neck, with another pair of strings around her back.

-She wore a matching pair of bottoms.
-The waistline sat several inches from her navel, and it helped accentuate her toned midsection.
-Its high leg cuts helped highlight her slender hips, as well as her lean legs.
+She wore a matching pair of bottoms with a low-cut front, which accentuated her toned midsection.
+The high leg cuts helped highlight her curvy hips, as well as her toned legs.

-Natalia left her blond loose and parted to the side as she opted for a straight hairstyle.
-She wore dainty earrings, studs, and two necklaces.
+Natalia left her blond locks loose and parted to the side, opting for a straight hairstyle.
+She wore dainty earrings and two necklaces.
 She also had her nails painted with a dark polish.

-In the caption, the hottie shared that she recently got a new iPhone and the photos were all from the device.
+In the caption, the hottie noted that she recently got a new iPhone and took all the photos with it.

 In less than a day, the latest share has already received a ton of attention from her avid fans.
 In addition to over 76,500 likes, the update has also pulled in more than 940 comments.
-Some of Natalia’s social media followers took to the comments section to write compliments and messages.
-Several other admirers raved over her jaw-dropping display.
+Some of Natalia's social media followers took to the comments section with compliments and messages, while other admirers raved over her jaw-dropping display.

 "You look amazing, and I love your eyes," a follower commented.